 Ortho-K is a safe treatment so long as the patient is being monitored regularly and takes care of their lenses and eyes.
 Patients my experience redness, wateriness, or agitation when waking up.
 This is normal as the liquids on our eyes provide an exchange of nutrients and the interference with the use of lenses can cause them dryness or discomfort (and that's why the doctor always says not to wear your contacts to sleep).

 Does Insurance Cover Ortho-K?
 How Much Does Ortho-K Cost?

 At this time, insurance does not cover the Ortho-K lenses.
-Overall, the Ortho-K treatment comes at a price of $1,750, which includes the initial evaluation, custom-made Ortho-K lenses, fitting, and follow up appointments for up to three months.
+Overall, the Ortho-K treatment comes at a price of $1,975, which includes custom-made Ortho-K lenses, fitting, and follow up appointments for up to one month.